 It is extremely important that Employees be punctual and regular.
 Employees must be on the job and ready to work at their scheduled starting time.
 Excessive absenteeism or tardiness will be cause for disciplinary action up to and including termination.
 Where Employees are unable to report for work for any reason, they must notify their supervisor prior to the beginning of their shift to explain why they will be absent or tardy and when they will return to work or arrive.
 Employees are responsible for communicating directly to their supervisor.
 Employees must have two-way communication with their supervisor meaning they must speak to their supervisor on the phone or correspond by email or text.
 If an immediate supervisor is not available, Employees must use two methods of communication.
 For example, email and text; or text and voicemail.
-Supervisors can establish additional call off procedures, which must be in writing and approved by Human Resources.
 Failure to provide such notification could result in an unexcused absence subject to disciplinary action and the time off may not be eligible for sick pay or other forms of compensation.

 Notification from another Employee or relative is not acceptable except where an Employee is physically unable to communicate his or her absence due to a health condition.